arsiliath/2025-library/readme.md

 ## Usage

-There are two primary usage scenarios depending on whether you already have images or need to add them.

-### Scenario 1: Images Already Present
+### Scenario 1: Images already classified

-If you already have images in your project:
+If you already have images and a data.json in your project:

 1. **Start the server:**